CollinHeist/TitleCardMaker-CardTypes/README.md

 3. Inside that folder, create a `README.md` file with at least one example and a description of your card (as well as any nuances / features)
 4. Add your custom Card Type Python class (that follows the specifications outlined [here](https://github.com/CollinHeist/TitleCardMaker/wiki/Custom-Card-Types#creating-a-custom-card-type)) to your username folder
    * Be sure to [read the wiki](https://github.com/CollinHeist/TitleCardMaker-CardTypes/wiki) on the specific syntax required for your CardType to work as a remote asset.
+   * It can be helpful to look at my example (`CollinHeist/BetterStandardTitleCard`), or an existing card type, for syntax help
 5. Edit the below [table](https://github.com/CollinHeist/TitleCardMaker-CardTypes#available-card-types) with your username and an example of your card
 6. Submit a pull request to this repository